-Just over one mile in, you reach a foot bridge that crosses Sixth Water Creek.
+Just over one mile in, you reach a footbridge that crosses Sixth Water Creek.
 Here you go over the bridge and continue up the left side of a smaller tributary called Fifth Water Creek.
 Soon, you’ll start getting the occasional whiff of sulfur as you approach the springs.
-The water also begins to turn a cobalt-like blue, a sign that you are close.
+The water also begins to turn a glacier-blue, a sign that you are close.

 Tips for your visit to Diamond Fork Hot Springs

-- We saw a few people on the trail who looked extremely unprepared for hiking in the winter.
-They were hiking with nothing but swim trunks, a t-shirt, towel, and flip flops.
+We saw a few people on the trail who looked extremely unprepared for hiking in the winter.
+They were hiking with nothing but swim trunks, a t-shirt, towel, and flip-flops.
 Guaranteed after getting out of the hot springs, that walk back to the parking lot was going to be freezing and miserable.
 Don’t make this mistake.
-If you hike to Diamond Fork in the winter, at a minimum, wear sturdy boots, pants, and a warm jacket, along with a towel.
-Ladies, I recommend wearing your suit under your clothes and bringing a bra and pair of undies to change into afterwards.
+Here is the gear we recommend at a minimum that you wear for hiking to Diamond Fork Hot Springs in the winter:

-- While nudity at Diamond Fork does happen, it’s actually against the law, and there are reports of this being enforced.
+While nudity at Diamond Fork does happen, nudity is actually against the law, and there are reports of this being enforced.
 So strip at your own risk.

-- Please don’t litter!
+Please don’t litter!
 It’s everyone’s responsibility to keep this special place clean.
+If you’re not already familiar, learn the basic rules of Leave No Trace.
 You can go a step further by picking up any pieces of trash you find and packing them out.